 Finally, in a Chapter/Lesson that I call "Go Invest", we put all of these concepts together to help you decide what to do, even help you find and assess real estate properties to buy.

 When you have more time I encourage you to read all the Chapters/Lessons in this series.
 Start with the introductory Chapter/Lesson 1, then go to one of the other chapters by clicking on one of the buttons below.
-As a further inducement to keep reading, the image below gives you a simplified look at the returns (gains) you can get from these different investments.
+As a further inducement to keep reading, the image below gives you a simplified/approximate look at the returns (gains) you can get from these different investments.

 __________________________